Friday, July 15, 2022

 A look at the mother-tongue-based multi-lingual education (MTB-MLE) curriculum in the Philippines

-The new Philippine President recently mentioned the need to revert back to English as a medium of instruction (EMI) which essentially necess...
+The new Philippine President recently mentioned the need to revert to English as a medium of instruction (EMI), which essentially necessitat...